-Catching a taxi is a great option for those who’d prefer less walking, and taxi stands can be found throughout the city centre.
+Catching a taxi is a great option for those who’d prefer less walking, and taxi stands can be found throughout the city center.
 If you’re staying further out or can’t find a taxi stand, ringing and booking one in advance is a good idea.

-As part of the Opera House’s new passenger drop-off system, taxis are able to drop off passengers at a designated area in the vicinity of the Macquarie St Gatehouse entrance.
-There is also a taxi stand on the eastern side of Macquarie St, which visitors are guided to upon leaving.
+As part of the Opera House’s new passenger drop-off system, taxis are able to drop off passengers at a designated area in the vicinity of the Macquarie St. Gatehouse entrance.
+There is also a taxi stand on the eastern side of Macquarie St., which visitors are guided to upon leaving.

 Water taxis are a common method of travel for locals, and it’s easy to catch one directly to the Opera House.